 Next, in Table 1 we further explore how fathers' working hours relate to non-parental care options when conditioned on their partners' working hours.
 In families where mothers work (part-time, full-time or overtime) despite the fact that the family makes no use or less than full-time use of center-based care, we see that fathers work less and have more jobs with nonstandard working hours, compared to the case when the children are in full-time center-based care.
 We read this as indications of several fathers being actively involved in caregiving by parents.
 As we soon will return to, in Section 3, we allow for parents reducing children's time outside home by choosing non-overlapping working hours - a line of reasoning which is reinforced by assigning a role to the (intentionally) caregiving father.
-Alternatively, one may see the pattern as revealed by Table 1 if fathers unintentionally are involved in care because, for example, they face constraints in the labor market.
-In this case, given an expectation that access to employment is a particular challenge for the low educated, one would expect to see less education and lower wages among the fathers minimum share that is often referred to as the "daddy quota".
+Alternatively, one may interpret the evidence of Table 1 as resulting from fathers unintentionally being involved because, for example, they face constraints in the labor market.
+In the latter case, given that access to employment is a particular challenge for the low educated, one would expect to see less education and lower wages among the fathers minimum share that is often referred to as the "daddy quota".